-Victoria’s Secret Angel Sara Sampaio Sizzles In Tiny Bikini And Daisy Dukes In Hot Beach Photos
+Victoria's Secret Angel Sara Sampaio Sizzles In Tiny Bikini And Daisy Dukes In Hot Beach Photos

 For the first photo, the star flashed her stunning smile as she stood on the sand.
 She rocked a skimpy plain black triangle top that plunged low at the chest with thin strings tied around her neck and back as she flashed her tanned, toned arms and décolletage.

-She draped a white shirt around her elbows and gave a peak at her slim waist in her high-waisted cut-offs.
-Her dark blue bottoms were high-waisted and sat in line with her naval with heavily frayed edges that finished high on her muscular thighs.
+She draped a white shirt around her elbows and gave a peek at her slim waist in her high-waisted cut-offs.
+Her dark blue bottoms were high-waisted and sat in line at her naval with heavily frayed edges that finished high on her muscular thighs.

 Sara wore her brunette locks in a chic bun and accessorized with several gold necklaces and gold hoop earrings as she posed in front of the ocean with a large rock formation behind her.